 \section{FDM Makes Generalizable Decisions}

-In the real world, it is rare to encounter the exact same situation repeatedly, making generalization crucial for real world decision-making.
-FDM learns generalizable representations for multi-modality and multi-task decision-making problems, which is the fundamental requirement for IDM models to adapt to new tasks continuously~\cite{seger2013categorization,kirk2021survey}.
-Furthermore, FDM can perform online adaption after offline pre-training, further strengthening its generalization ability to implement life-long decision learning~\cite{poquet2021developing}.
+Real-world situations are rarely identical, making generalization essential for decision-making.
+FDM learns generalizable representations for multi-modal and multi-task decision-making problems, a fundamental requirement for IDM models to continuously adapt to new tasks~\citep{seger2013categorization,kirk2021survey}.
+Additionally, FDM can perform online adaptation after offline pre-training, further enhancing its generalization ability for life-long decision learning~\citep{poquet2021developing}.